-In October 1600, Rubens moved on yet again and found himself this time in Florence to attend the marriage of Marie de Medicis to King Henry IV of France and continued to make copies of 16th century art, which now serve art historians well.
+In October 1600, Rubens moved on yet again and found himself this time in Florence to attend the marriage of Marie de Medicis to King Henry IV of France and continued to make copies of 16th-century art, which now serves art historians well.

 In August 1601, Rubens made his way to Rome where the Baroque style reigned supreme with the revival of Michelangelo and Raphael styles.
 He received his first commission in Spain during this era and he seemed to be taking everything in.
 This included amassing a hefty collection of art.

 At the end of 1605, he made his second trip to Rome and, along with his brother Philip, began collecting and studying all forms of artwork and ancient philosophy.
 He had a sizeable collection of Roman scripture, reliefs, portrait busts, and rare coins.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter

 Rubens designed his own art studio and had many assistants

 Rubens returned to Antwerp in late 1608 after receiving news that his mother was ill.
 Although he was too late, he remained there to accept the role of court painter to Archduke Albert and Archduchess Isabella, the Spanish Habsburg regents of Flanders.